girder/large_image/docs/girder_config_options.rst

           # can be a nested key by using dots in its name.
           type: metadata
           value: Stain
-          # "format" can be "text", "number", "category", "datetime", "date",
+          # "format" can be "text", "number", "category".
+Other values may be
-          # "time".  "datetime", "date", and "time" use the user's browser's
-          # locale to convert the date and/or time to their browser's preferred
-          # format.
-Other values may be specified later.
+          # specified later.
           format: text
         -
           type: metadata